-For the last 6 years i’ve taught courses at Syn Studio art school in downtown Montreal.
+For 7 I taught courses at Syn Studio art school in downtown Montreal.

 Cartooning is the art of clarity, simplification, caricature, and pantomime.
 One of the earliest forms of illustration, cartoons can be humorous, serious, satirical, bizarre, featured in print, film, online or any other visual media.
 Cartooning is a simple yet powerful and fun way to express yourself through art.